 These companies are valued in the billions of dollars right now.
 So, imagine the possibilities when they go public…

 I want to take a closer look at Uber, CrowdStrike, and Airbnb.
 These three companies have crafted themselves into household names and have a lot to gain from going public...

-Uber is a ride-hailing company that gives users the ability to hail a ride in the company's app when in need of transportation.
+Uber Technologies is a ride-hailing company that gives users the ability to hail a ride in the company's app when in need of transportation.

 As of right now, Uber operates in more than 70 countries.
-The company wants to expand its other areas of business, like Uber Eats, scooters, bikes, and freight.
+The company wants to expand its other areas of business, like food delivery, scooters, bikes, and freight hauling.
 Ride-hailing accounted for less than 50% of Uber's overall business, which means that its other areas are growing.
 These other areas are growing and will continue to contribute to Uber's overall business.

 Uber made a recent $3.1 billion acquisition of ride-hailing company called Careem, which is based in Dubai and has operations in over 100 cities and 14 countries in the Middle East, Africa, and South Asia.
 This was a smart acquisition for Uber, especially since it shows current and potential investors that it is serious about moving forward in transportation at a global level.